transvcl/TransVCL/README.md

-# TransVCL: Attention-enhanced Video Copy Localization Network with Flexible Supervision
+# TransVCL: Attention-enhanced Video Copy Localization Network with Flexible Supervision [AAAI2023]

 ## Introduction
 TransVCL is a novel network with joint optimization of multiple components for segment-level video copy detection.
 It achieves the state-of-the-art performance in video copy segment localization benchmark and can also be flexibly extended to semi-supervised settings.
+This paper is accepted by AAAI2023.
+The details of TransVCL are indicated in [Link](https://arxiv.org/abs/2211.13090).

 ## Preparations
 * Download or extract frame-level video features and put them under directory `data/${DATASET}/features/`.